Ankit-Pankaj/RollingStones-Version2/README.md

 ## RollingStones-Version2.0

-#### One of the most complex but most awesome and my favourite project😄.
-But the learning is exponentially incresed due to its complexity.
-Its just version 2.0 of Roling stones app which I created before.

 There I used the curl request to get the required data from their servers and then saved it locally to render on browser.
 Here I wanted to implement same functionality but with auto fetching of data by creating an authorization workflow.